 - 1. If $T_a \leq 0$ forward the packet as soon as possible; - 2.
-If $T_a > 0$ schedule a forwarding at time $T_a$ from now.
+If $T_a > 0$ delay the forwarding for time length T_a .

-In Fig. 3, nodes H, G, C, B, L, D, M, E, F and I share one face which extends to the east.
+In Fig. 7, nodes H, G, C, B, L, D, M, E, F and I share one face which extends to the east.
 Among them, nodes C, B and D have already greedily forwarded the packet.
-Nodes G, L, M, E and F have heard the packet and will schedule the forwarding according to the timed forwarding rule.
-From this example, one can also see this face forwarding algorithm can be improved.
-For instance, nodes L and M do not need to do the forwarding at all since their local broadcast effort does not help the mobicast packet reach any new node, and they have the local topology knowledge to learn that.
-Node G knows node B has received the message as it heard it from C, and B, C are connected.
-Note that G does not know if B has re-broadcast the packet but does know B will take care of L and M. So G may take B,L,M off its "care list", i.e, the list of nodes used for computing the forwarding time.
-A similar argument is true for E. We will discuss optimization methods later.
+Nodes G, L, M, Eand F have heard the packet and will schedule the forwarding according to the timed forwarding rule.
+From this example, one can also see that this face forwarding algorithm can be improved.
+For instance, nodes L and M do not need to do the forwarding at all since their local broadcast effort does not help the mobicast packet reach any new node, and they have the local topology knowledge to discover that fact.
+Node G knows that node B has received the message as it heard it from C, and B, C are connected.
+Note that G does not know if B has re-broadcast the packet but does know B will take care of L and M. So G may take B, L, M off its "care list", i.e., the list of nodes used for computing the forwarding time.
+A similar argument is true for E.

-Note that node F is a different case than G or E. It has heard the packet from node K, and it does not know if E has heard the message, or D, B, M, L, C, G. So its care list has to include B, L, and M. Note also that even though B is the earliest among its spatial neighbors to enter the delivery zone, F can not simply compute its forwarding time based on B, since $h{FL}\tau_1 - \Delta t_L$ may be smaller than $h{FB}\tau_1 - \Delta t_B$ .
+Note that node F is a different case than G or E. It has heard the packet from node K, and it does not know if E has heard the message, or D, B, M, L, C, G. So its care list has to include B, L, and M. Note also that even though B is the earliest among its spatial neighbors to enter the delivery zone, F cannot simply compute its forwarding time based on B, since $\Delta t_L - h{FL}\tau_1$ may be smaller than $\Delta t_B - h{FB}\tau_1$.

-In the previous discussion, we choose $\tau_1$ to be the expected 1-hop latency.
-If one choose $\tau_1$ to be the maximum 1-hop latency, the protocol will result in higher average slack time but less potentially late receptions.
+In the previous discussion, we choose τ_1 to be the expected 1-hop latency.
+If one chose τ_1 to be the maximum 1-hop latency, the protocol will result in higher average slack time but less potentially late receptions.